unicitynetwork/aggregators_net/README.md

 ### JSON-RPC Client

 The client uses JSON-RPC to communicate with the Aggregation layer.
+#### send
+ - **Implements:** Delivers API request to the Unicity Aggregator Layer gateway endpoint
+ - **Arguments:**
+   - `method` (string) - Unicity API method (ex., aggregator_submit, aggregator_get_path or aggregator_get_nodel)
+   - `params` (object) - Struct containing parameters

 ### JSON-RPC Server

 The server processes JSON-RPC requests and calls the corresponding handler functions.

+## Example
+You can submit and query the status of transaction requests via command-line tools.
+Use the source code of these tools as a reference.

+### register_request.js
+Use this to submit your state transition request via command line to the Unicity Aggregator Layer
+ - **Usage:** node register_request.js <endpoint_url> <secret> <state> <transition>
+   - `endpoint_url` - URL of the Unicity Aggregator Layer Gateway endpoint
+   - `secret` - a secret phrase to be used for generating self-authenticated state transition request
+   - `state` - a string containg origin state definition
+   - `transition` - a string containing state transition from the origin state to some new state
+- **Output:** result of the request submission.
+Note, successful submission does not guarantee that the strate transition request has been registered within the uni8city aggregation layer.
+It only means that the aggregaor gateway has received and validated the submission.
+In order to get the proof of the request submission use `get_request.js`

+### get_request.js
+Use this to request the profs about your state transition request via command line to the Unicity Aggregator Layer
+ - **Usage:** node get_request.js <endpoint_url> <request_id>
+   - `endpoint_url` - URL of the Unicity Aggregator Layer Gateway endpoint
+   - `request_id` - the request id
+- **Output:** the proofs

 ## Summary